 Each frame consists of 8.5" x 11" or 11" x 17" pages.
-One large board exhibits an oversized conveyance.
-Chapter Heading (Left-White Text Red Backgound) introduces and describes the tax and a rate table which shows tax rates throughout the cycle.
+Major Tax types are identified by a rectangular box (Left with black text and light blue backgound) which introduces and describes the tax and a rate table which shows tax rates throughout the cycle.
 Penalties for avoiding the taxes are also noted.
-Sub-headings (Centered) will show different tax sub-categories within a specific tax, if applicable.
+Continuing rate examples will have the tax type (left) italicized above a black line.
+Sub-headings (Centered) are also above a black line will show different tax sub-categories within a specific tax, if applicable.
+This is utilized for Certificates and Power of Attorney taxes.
 At the top of each page, a chapter heading or sub-heading will be continued or a new one presented so the flow can easily be determined.
 Some documents may be presented folded to show payment of the tax.
 Scans of other pages or reverse of a document to show dates, amounts or other information may be used.
-Each document description will show the transaction date first to allow the viewer to track the amendments being taxed which is shown second followed by the description.
+Each document description will show the transaction date first to allow the viewer to track the amendments being taxed which is shown second followed by the transaction description.

 This exhibit retains the alphabetical tax sequence as the government intended instead of trying to shoehorn rates into buckets such as personal property or transportation.
-According to Mike Mahler: "THERE IS NO GOOD WAY TO DO THIS AS THERE ARE TOO MANY INTERSECTING AND OVERLAPPING CATEGORIES."
+According to Michael Morrissey: "THERE IS NO GOOD WAY TO DO THIS AS THERE ARE TOO MANY INTERSECTING AND OVERLAPPING CATEGORIES."
 The result is that you have to "hide" items that do not easily fit into a specific category.
-Obvious examples include Agreement and Receipts which can cover several general categories.
+Receipts which can cover several general categories including anything where money changes hand or property was delivered.
 Mr. Mahler scored 97 points at Stamp Show 2016 with the same format for a similar Civil War Era Revenue Fiscal History exhibit.

 Revenue stamps of each specific tax usage were to be used exclusively on its matching document type per the law effective October 1, 1862.
 This began the Obligatory Matching Use (OMU) period.
 However stamp production could not meet the demand, so on December 25, 1862 that requirement was rescinded by Congress, allowing any documentary stamp to be used as long as the correct tax was paid.
-These Early Matching Use (EMU) period documents, pairing document type with stamp type even though not required, are highly prized through approximately June 30, 1863.
+These Early Matching Use (EMU) period documents, pairing document type with stamp type even though not required, are highly prized through approximately mid-year, 1863.
 Nominally Illegal Use and Postage Used as Revenue were inappropriate or illegal and, while usually still paying the rate, are very uncommon, especially on documents other than checks and receipts.
+These are noted with italicized text.
+Incorrect payments also use italicized text.
+Double red boarders indicate important historical information or rare attributes of the document.